 Applications for new students for the upcoming school year are accepted starting in January.
 All applications are completed online through the link on the school website, www.sfxcs.org, and require payment of a \$25.00 non-refundable application fee.
-Once an application has been submitted, the school's admissions coordinator will contact the applicant to answer any questions, set up a tour, and set up a date for admissions testing.
-All required documentation (birth certificate, social security card, immunization records, report cards, standardized testing, teacher recommendations, etc....) must be submitted before a student can complete enrollment.
+Once an application has been submitted, the school's enrollment coordinator will contact the applicant to answer any questions and set up a tour.
+All required documentation (birth certificate, social security card, immunization records, report cards, standardized testing, teacher recommendations, etc.) must be submitted before a student can complete enrollment.